Oil & Gas Extraction

 Some mine safety equipment, such as chainsaws and other handheld operated units, run on gasoline.
 The Department of Transportation allows vehicles to carry up to 440 pounds (or 12 full 5-gallon safety cans) of gasoline.
 But, they must use DOT approved safety cans to meet these requirements.

 Mining vehicles are often covered with particulates during operation.
 When driving on open roads, this dust becomes airborne, posing a danger to people.
 When the dust settles and it rains, this hazardous substance has the potential to pollute ground water.
 It’s important to decontaminate vehicles to prevent transporting hazardous particulates from one mining site to the next.
 The Mine Safety and Health Administration (MSHA) requires dust to be under control.
-Wash down vehicles into a decontamination berm to prevent groundwater pollution, which could also be in violation of EPA regulations.
+Wash down vehicles into a washdown berm to prevent groundwater pollution, which could also be in violation of EPA regulations.

 The Mine Safety and Health Administration (MSHA) requires adequate first aid including eyewash stations and safety showers to be available and accessible on mining sites.
 But many sites are remote or don’t have plumbing.
 Mobile eye wash stations can be placed on site to protect miners in case of potential exposure to hazardous substances.
 These don’t require plumbing and can be moved from location to location.